MakerCamp

 A key challenge in building sensor systems for cities is the ability to scale.
 We need to be able to build systems that can be deployed at scale, and that can be maintained at scale.
 This was my main motivator in spending a month in Shenzhen, the electronics capital of the world.
 During the month, I had the opportunity to visit many of the factories in the Shenzhen ecosystem, the biggest electornics market in the world, Seeed’s manufacturing facilities, Seeed’s Makerspace, among many other places.
 The following is an semi-technical anechdotal of what transpired during my time in Shenzhen.

 You can find more information and a short video about the Symposium here.
-We had a nice poster session, great speeakers, factory visits, and a bucnh of interesting conversations with regional players and stakeholders.
+We had a nice poster session, great speeakers, factory visits, and a bucnh of interesting conversations.

-Visitng these factories allowed us to see the details of how electronics and different components are manufactured at scale.
+Visitng these shops allowed us to see the details of how electronics and different components are manufactured at scale.
 I was also able to establish good relationships with potential future collaborators and suppliers.

 We visited the biggest electronics Market in the world at Huaqiangbei.
 This is a great place to see the magic of Shenzhen at work.
 It is possible to see almost every component imaginable to an electronics engineer.
 This market is a statement of the rapid prototype capabilities of Shenzhen.
 It is very easy for students, universities, and companies to get their hands on the latest components and to prototype their ideas.